CSCfi/rahti-user-guide/docs/agreements/sla.md

 The User's applications are isolated from other Users’ applications from a network, storage and computational view.

-The Rahti service accounts for service usage based on the resources used.
-Up to date resource cost information is found in the [Rahti documentation](https://rahti.csc.fi).

 ## Service hours & exceptions

 The service is designed to run continuously.
 However, the following exceptions apply:

-Scheduled maintenances:

 * Planned service breaks - announced to Users at least three weeks in advance.
 * Downtimes caused due to upgrades for fixing critical security issues are not considered SLA violations.
 In the case of critical security upgrades CSC reserves the right to apply the upgrades with minimal notice.